 As the above example shows, it is essential to update estate plans throughout the years.
 Because of this, individuals who have not updated their plans in years should contact an experienced estate planning attorney.

 Contact a Texas Estate Planning Attorney

 If you or a loved one believes their estate plan may need updating, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 Because it may be difficult to know whether an event will trigger a change in your estate plan, our knowledgeable attorneys are here to answer your questions and help you navigate the process.
-For a free consultation with one of our attorneys, call us today at 713-333-8900.
+For a consultation with one of our attorneys, call us today at 713-333-8900.